By Matthew J.L Ehret

 The factors contributing to this schism are manifold, and it will be the purpose of another report to investigate more in depth all of those variables both economic, military and philosophical that fed the break between the two leaders during this important period of world history.
 For the time being it is worth mentioning, if only summarily, several of the key points of US-Canada conflict:

-1) Diefenbaker’s reneging on his earlier commitment (with Eisenhower) to host nuclear warheads upon the American made Bomarc missiles that had replaced the Avro Arrow missile delivery system (see box 1)).
+1) Diefenbaker’s reneging on his earlier commitment (with Eisenhower) to host nuclear warheads upon the American made Bomarc missiles that had replaced the Avro Arrow missile delivery system (see appendix).

 2) Canada’s refusal to participate in trade embargos with communist China and Cuba as per the demands of Kennedy.

 3) Kennedy’s refusal to tell Canada about its decision to enact a blockade on Soviet entry to Cuban waters, and Diefenbaker’s refusal to acknowledge the nuclear threat posed during the Cuban missile crisis of 1962.
-This would be followed by his rejection of the US demand that Canada activate its NORAD forces for potential war with the Soviets.
-Minister of Defence Douglass Harkness would ignore the Prime Minister and move the Canadian military into position anyway.
+This was followed by his rejection of the US demand that Canada activate its NORAD forces for potential war with the Soviets.
+Minister of Defence Douglass Harkness ignored the Prime Minister and move the Canadian military into position anyway.

 4) Diefenbaker’s refusal to join the Organization of American States (OAS), and Kennedy’s 1961 speech in Ottawa calling for Canada to join even after being refused by the Prime Minister.

 Subjectively, both Diefenbaker and Kennedy derived their sense of mission and commitment to progress from opposing historical perspectives.
 Where Kennedy’s identity was firmly grounded in the superiority of the American system of republicanism, Diefenbaker derived his identity from the belief in the superiority of the British system.